The incredible history of mushrooms

 Introduction

-Truffle, morel, boletus, chanterelle, reishi, shiitake: the edible mushroom, whether consumed as a culinary delight or for medicinal purposes, is the object of much fascination, past and present, on the part of scientists and mystics alike.
+Truffles, morels, boletus, chanterelles, reishi, shiitake: the edible mushroom, whether consumed as a culinary delight or for medicinal purposes, has long been a source of fascination for both scientists and mystics, both past and present.
 And yet, this wonder has a long history...

 It's an old story

-In fact, it has existed since the Lower Cretaceous (around 130 million years ago), long before human beings evolved on this planet.
-Historians assume that the mushroom was an imminent part of early man's Paleolithic diet.
-What's more, it is found in the writings of many ancient civilizations, adding further mystery to its image.
+In fact, they have existed since the Lower Cretaceous (around 130 million years ago), long before human beings evolved on this planet.
+Historians believe that mushrooms were an imminent part of early man's Paleolithic diet.
+What's more, they appear in the writings of many ancient civilizations, adding even more mystery to their allure.

 So much magic, power and charm for this cryptogamous plant!

-The European Middle Ages saw a multitude of folklores revolving around the mushroom.
-The most famous is probably the "witches' circles" or "fairies' circles".
+The European Middle Ages saw a multitude of folklores surrounding the mushroom.
+The most famous is probably the "witches' circles" or "fairy rings."
 This peculiar phenomenon involves a ring of mushrooms appearing in certain meadows or undergrowth.
-At the time, this singularity naturally stimulated people's imaginations: these discs of vegetation could have been the trail left by witches during their Sabbath dances, or could have been the portal leading to the world of the fairies.
+At the time, this singularity naturally sparked people's imaginations: these discs of vegetation could have been the trail left by witches during their Sabbath dances, or they could have been the portal leading to the world of fairies.

 Towards greater mycological expertise